dtap001/techie-tales/_posts/2024-11-01-certs-in-and-outs.md

 #### PKCS#12 (Public-Key Cryptographic Standards) sometimes references as PFX

-- File extensions: .pfx|.p12
+- File extensions: .pfx, .p12
 - This file is encrypted and protected with a password
-- The pfx file contain multiple cryptographics objects including public key certificates, private keys, intermediete keys.
+- The pfx file contain multiple cryptographic objects including public key certificates, private keys, intermediate keys.
 - One or more certificates packed together, password-encrypted
 - Use: you want to store and transfer your private keys and cert bundles securely